alanmcilwaine/welly-transport/UsabilityPlan/Usability Testing Plan.md

 Test Subjects will be briefly shown the 4 main pages of the application, and then given a brief explanation of the app's purpose and the functions it can perform.
 This information should be just enough to give the Subject some idea of what is expected of them, while not telling them how to solve any task.

 ## Procedure
 Testing will take place at a specific ECS machine, ideally in a designated quiet corner of a lab.
-Before testing, the Facilitator will prepare the Figma prototype and response form in a browser window on this machine, ensuring that both are reset.
-The Test Subject will be guided to the designated machine by the Facilitator, where the Note Taker will be seated to one side.
-The Facilitator will introduce the test according to the script, ensuring the Test Subject has given their consent.
+Before testing, the Experimenter will prepare the Figma prototype and response form in a browser window on this machine, ensuring that both are reset.
+The Test Subject will be guided to the designated machine by the Experimenter, where the Recorder will be seated to one side.
+The Experimenter will introduce the test according to the script, ensuring the Test Subject has given their consent.

-For each task, the Facilitator will first explain the task.
+For each task, the Experimenter will first explain the task.
 Care must be taken to **not give any further information on the task through gesture or tone of voice**, beyond what is written in the plan.
 Some tasks will include instructions, to emulate a more experienced user, and others will have no instructions.
 Once the Test Subject has heard and understood each task, they will attempt to complete it.
-When they are confident they have completed (or failed to complete) the task, the Facilitator will ask for their thoughts on the experience.
-These two steps will have **no input or direction by the Facilitator or Note Taker**.
+When they are confident they have completed (or failed to complete) the task, the Experimenter will ask for their thoughts on the experience.
+These two steps will have **no input or direction by the Experimenter or Recorder**.
 The prototype will be reset after each task.

-The Note Taker will record any potentially useful information about the Facilitator's explanation, the Subject's attempt at the task (actions performed, errors encountered, time taken), and the Subject's response on completion.
-This information will be stored for later analysis, and is not to be shared with the Facilitator or Test Subject before all testing is over.
+The Recorder will record any potentially useful information about the Experimenter's explanation, the Subject's attempt at the task (actions performed, errors encountered, time taken), and the Subject's response on completion.
+This information will be stored for later analysis, and is not to be shared with the Experimenter or Test Subject before all testing is over.
 After all tasks are complete, the Test Subject will be prompted to fill out the response form with any feedback on the test as a whole.
-This information will be recorded alongside the Note Taker's notes.
+This information will be recorded alongside the Recorder's notes.

 # The Script
 ## Intro